niknak1379/ObsidianNotes/content/05-Project-Docs/Notion Task Manager Integration/Notion Integration Kanban.md

 - [ ] deleted pages, update DB and delete them from sql
 - [ ] Bug: if the task is done, it still puts it in the deadline extension bucket
 - [ ] Bug: weekly archive is not triggering
+- [ ] CICD: use STS instead of manually SSH ing into the instance